 Why is Greta Thunberg so triggering for certain men?

-How can a 16-year-old girl in plaits, dedicated to trying to save the planet, inspire such incandescent rage?
+Articles of 2019: How can a 16-year-old girl in plaits inspire such rage?

 Why is Greta Thunberg so triggering?
 How can a 16-year-old girl in plaits, who has dedicated herself to the not-exactly sinister, authoritarian plot of trying to save the planet from extinction, inspire such incandescent rage?